RTÉ: 21st century

 In 2004, RTÉ and the Minister for Communications, Marine and Natural Resources agreed that in the future, RTÉ would operate under a Public Service Broadcasting Charter.

 On 29 June 2005, the Minister appointed the members of a new RTÉ Authority, replacing the previous one appointed in June 2000.
-Fintan Drury, chairman of Platinum Sports Management, and also chairman of Paddy Power plc, was appointed chairman of RTÉ.
-The other members of the Authority are Maria Killian, Patricia King, Ian Malcolm, Patrick Marron, Una Ní Chonaire, Emer Finnan, Stephen O'Byrnes and Joe O'Brien.
+Fintan Drury, chairman of Platinum Sports Management and also chairman of Paddy Power plc, was appointed chairman of RTÉ.
+The other members of the Authority were Maria Killian, Patricia King, Ian Malcolm, Patrick Marron, Una Ní Chonaire, Emer Finnan, Stephen O'Byrnes and Joe O'Brien.
 The new Authority would hold office for not more than three years.
 On 11 January 2006, Fintan Drury resigned as chairman of RTÉ, citing a potential conflict of interest in his role as an advisor to the organisers of the Ryder Cup golf tournament and as chairman of a broadcaster involved in a row over broadcasting rights.
-This occurred after Irish government proposals to add the tournament to the list of sports events that must be broadcast on free-to-air terrestrial television, to which British Sky Broadcasting, the rights holders, were objecting.
-On 22 February 2006, Mary Finan was appointed Chairperson of the RTÉ Authority.
+This occurred after Irish government proposals to add the tournament to the list of sports events that must be broadcast on free-to-air terrestrial television, to which British Sky Broadcasting, the rights holders, objected.
+On 22 February 2006, Mary Finan was appointed chairperson of the RTÉ Authority.

-In 2006, RTÉ was involved in a High Court case relating to referential bidding in relation to sponsoring weather forecasts: Smart Telecom PLC trading as Smart Telecom v Raidió Teilifís Éireann and by order Glanbia PLC.
+In 2006, RTÉ was involved in a High Court case concerning referential bidding in relation to sponsoring weather forecasts: Smart Telecom PLC trading as Smart Telecom v Raidió Teilifís Éireann and by order Glanbia PLC.

 In September 2006, the Government published the proposed text of the Broadcasting Bill 2006.
-It proposed that RTÉ and TG4 would become separate companies limited by guarantee, with the Minister as the sole member of both companies (CLGs do not have shareholders).
-RTÉ would be legally obliged to agree on a charter every five years publish a statement of commitments every year, and be under the jurisdiction of the proposed Broadcasting Authority of Ireland.
-The bill was delayed but was finally introduced into Dáil Éireann on 14 April 2008.
-The Broadcasting Act 2009 retains RTÉ as a statutory corporation, but renamed the RTÉ Authority as the RTÉ Board and made changes to the way it is appointed.
-It also renamed the corporation Raidió Teilifís Éireann. with the Irish Times noting that this thereby fixed a "spelling error that lasted 40 years".
+It proposed that RTÉ and TG4 would become separate companies limited by guarantee (CLGs), with the Minister as the sole member of both companies (CLGs do not have shareholders).
+RTÉ would be legally obliged to agree on a charter every five years, publish a statement of commitments every year, and be under the jurisdiction of the proposed Broadcasting Authority of Ireland.
+The bill was delayed but finally introduced into Dáil Éireann (lit.
+'Assembly of Ireland') on 14 April 2008.
+The Broadcasting Act 2009 retained RTÉ as a statutory corporation, renamed the RTÉ Authority as the RTÉ Board, and made changes to the way it is appointed.
+The Act also renamed the corporation Raidió Teilifís Éireann, with the Irish Times noting that this thereby fixed a "spelling error that lasted 40 years".
 In the meantime, the Broadcasting (Amendment) Act 2007 awarded RTÉ control of one multiplex for digital terrestrial television and gave it responsibilities in relation to broadcasting outside the state.
-In line with this, RTÉ and the government were currently in discussions with regard to a new channel proposed to launch outside the Republic, which initially had the working titles of Diaspora TV, and later RTÉ International.
+In line with these responsibilities, RTÉ and the Government entered discussions regarding a new channel proposed to launch outside the Republic, which initially had the working title of Diaspora TV and later RTÉ International.
 In April 2007, TG4 became an independent statutory corporation, having previously been a wholly owned subsidiary of RTÉ since its inception.
 RTÉ continues to contribute programmes to the channel, including Nuacht TG4.